What’s the best crosstab software for me?

 How well the software fits with your current processes

 If you just want your crosstab software to produce crosstabs, then you are fine.
-However, how does it need to fit into your other processes?
+However, you may wish to consider how it fits into your other processes?
 Some of the things you might consider are:

 - Does the crosstab software need to be able to enter or edit data?

-- Can it read the data (easily) from my data collection software?
+- Can it read the data (easily) from my data collection software or other systems you use?

 - Can I provide data in the form the client demands?
 For example, in SPSS format or as a Triple-S format